 Tuition can be paid over the course of the semester.
 Registration and application fees are waived for dual-enrollment students.
 Click here for current tuition and fees.

 A booklist will be made available to the students via e-mail and through the LMS prior to the beginning of the school year.
-Students will most likely want to order their books through an online distributor such as Amazon to receive college bookstore.
+Students will most likely want to order their books through an online distributor such as Amazon.
 However, other VBC students may need to purchase the same books, so we cannot guarantee their availability.
 Do not delay in purchasing/ordering textbooks.
 Students are expected to have their textbooks on the day classes begin.
 It will be the responsibility of the student, not the instructor, to find a way to access reading materials if the student begins the semester unprepared.
 The student will be expected to keep up with all aspects of the class, including reading, quizzing, and writing, regardless of the student’s access to the material.

 Application and Registration

 The application and registration process is handled via the internet.
 No hand-written applications are accepted.
 To apply, visit our website, vbc.edu and click on the Apply Now button on the home page.
 Under “Academic Interest,” choose “Dual Enrollment” as your degree program.
 Once your application has been accepted, you will be assigned to an advisor to help you through the remainder of the process and will be given access to the LMS where you will register for your classes.
 You will also be able to view your bill on this site.